 Northwestern’s pre-physician assistant program prepares students for entrance into a Physician Assistant (PA) professional program and an eventual career as a PA where you will practice medicine under the supervision of physicians and surgeons.
-Most students will attend Northwestern for four years, graduating with a B.A. degree before entering a 2-year PA professional program.
-It is important to know that PA programs typically require several hundred hours of experience in health care roles such as a CNA, EMT, paramedic, etc., before admittance to the graduate program.
+Most students will attend Northwestern for four years, graduating with a B.A. degree before entering a 2-year PA graduate program.
+Students most typically pursue a Bachelor of Arts in Biology Health Professions.
+The pre-physician assistant specific courses are listed below.

 BIO 115SN -

 An introduction to molecular and cellular biology, with an examination of

 the processes common to living organisms and an introduction to the